solidi/writing/07-the-decision-hypothesis.md

 The results in fact confirm our teachings about the folly of separate files.
 Program documentation is notoriously poor, and its maintenance is worse.
 Changes made in the program do not promptly, accurately, and invariably appear in the paper.
 The solution, I think, is to merge the files, to incorporate the documentation in the source program.
 This is at once a powerful incentive toward proper maintenance, and an insurance that the documentation will always be handy to the program user.
 Such programs are called self-documenting.

 Fred was close to a solution, but he did not accomplish the follow through with code as documentation.
-It appears that human language and machine language repeal each other, just as if two magnets are forced together at the same pole.
+It appears that human language and machine language repel each other, just as if two magnets are forced together at the same pole.
 More energy is required to keep the connection as they move closer.

 Forty five years later, tests are the documentation on specification.
 However they too cannot explain why code exists as it does.
 There is a high value to keep that why, to allow the system to pivot and survive.
 Therefore, some documentation has its place in the workspace.